Nigeria: 2021 UTME - Mock Examination Slips Ready for Printing - JAMB

 "They do this while also requesting the payment of acceptance fee of N5,000 payable to the syndicates.

-"The board wish to state unequivocally, that it is not recruiting any invigilator or any official in that capacity for that matter.
+"The board wishes to state unequivocally, that it is not recruiting any invigilator or any official in that capacity for that matter.

 "It should be noted that even the term 'invigilator' is alien to the Board's operations and therefore, the public is advised to be wary of anybody purporting to be acting on its behalf."